cabloy/zova/cabloy-docs/guide/essentials/ioc/store-bean.md

 {moduleName}.store.{beanName}
 ```

-For example, the previously created `userInfo` corresponds to the identifier `test-home.store.userInfo`, where `test-home` is the module name which `userInfo` belongs to
+For example, the previously created `userInfo` corresponds to the identifier `a-demo.store.userInfo`, where `a-demo` is the module name which `userInfo` belongs to

 ### Use Store Bean